philschmid/model-recommender/README.md

-# Hugging Face Modeler
+# Hugging Face recommender

-Hugging Face Modeler is a utility package to estimate and get helpful information for deploying and training hugging face models.
+Hugging Face recommender is a utility package to estimate and get helpful information for deploying and training hugging face models.

 ## Getting Started